Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/properties/influence/displacement.rst

 =======

 In the :doc:`Influence panel </render/blender_render/textures/properties/influence/introduction>`,
-the strength of the displacement is controlled by the *Displace* and *Normal* sliders.
+the strength of the displacement is controlled by the *Displace* and *Normal* sliders:

 - If a texture provides only normal information (e.g. *Stucci*), vertices move according to the texture's normal data.